There are some things that we can be certain of.

-Unless you happen to have enough money in your bank/cpf to before getting your house, you're gonna need a mortgage loan for your house ... which means you can't escape the interest.
+Unless you happen to have enough money in your bank/cpf to pay off everything before getting your house, you're gonna need a mortgage loan for your house ... which means you can't escape the interest.

 Now that you know how much it costs to get a BTO flat, the question shifts to affordability.

-Honestly, housing in Singapore only because you're just looking at paying the total amount immediately.
+Honestly, housing in Singapore only seems expensive because you're just looking at paying the total amount immediately.

-You're supposed to pay the entire $900k+ on the day you get your house!!
+You're not supposed to pay the entire $900k+ on the day you get your house!!

 It's to be paid over 25-30 years.

 Because how the hell you gon' pay that much money in your 20s/30s?

 (I spent about $100 for Christmas gifts this week and I alr wanted to cry)